 Technology offers unimaginable opportunities and is constantly evolving.
 The use of technology and E-Safety issues go hand in hand.
 As part of our ongoing commitment to safeguarding children at Hatch End High School, we encourage appropriate online behaviour.
 We promote E-Safety by raising awareness as to the risks associated with the use of technology and educate students on how to manage these risks.

-The risks associated with E-Safety are categorised into three areas:
+The risks associated with E-Safety are categorised into four areas:

 Content: Exposure to inappropriate online material relating to pornography, violence, suicide, self harm, hate, substance abuse etc.

 Contact: Inappropriate online interaction with people including grooming and cyber bullying.
 This also includes hacking, sharing passwords and identity theft.

 Conduct: Online behaviour including privacy issues, copyright issues, disclosure of personal information, digital footprints and online reputation.
 This category also includes sexting (sending or receiving personal indecent / sexual images)

 Contract: Consumer - identity theft, fraud, phishing, scams, gambling, blackmail, sextortion, sexual exploitation, streaming, information filtering, bias, persuasive design.